 - For surface traction, the Redmond Mid Waterproof comes with the Omni-Grip outsole.
 It is designed to provide traction over different types of terrain, thanks to the multi-shaped protrusions (or lugs) covering its surface.

-The Columbia Redmond Mid Waterproof is a day hiking cleat for both men and women.
-It has a fairly true-to-size fit.
-The men’s version comes in widths D – standard and 2E – wide, while the women’s version is only offered in B – standard.
-Both versions may be had in a decent range of whole and half sizes.
-Getting a personalized lockdown is a rather simple affair with the cleat’s classic lacing system.
+The Columbia Redmond Mid Waterproof is a day hiking boot for both men and women.
+Getting a personalized lockdown is a rather simple affair with the boot’s classic lacing system.
 The interior of both the ankle collar and tongue are padded to deliver a snug fit.
-A pull tab on the back of the heel ensures wearers get to put on or remove the cleat with relative ease.
+A pull tab on the back of the heel ensures wearers get to put on or remove the boot with relative ease.

 Omni-Grip, Columbia’s very own outsole technology, is made of special rubber compounds.
 It provides and maintains traction over various surfaces whether wet or dry with its spiky, low-profile lugs and grooved patterns.
 There are protrusions lining the outsole’s sides to assist hikers during lateral maneuvers.
 The heel’s outer section is also engineered with ridges.
 Their inclusion grants users a level of slip resistance, especially when negotiating downward slopes and inclines.